|Quick Facts: Respiratory Therapists|

-Respiratory therapists need an associate’s or bachelor’s degree.
+Respiratory therapists typically need an associate’s degree, but some have bachelor’s degrees.
 Respiratory therapists are licensed in all states except Alaska; requirements vary by state.

 The median annual wage for respiratory therapists was $56,730 in May 2014.

 Employment of respiratory therapists is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
 Growth in the middle-aged and elderly population will lead to an increased incidence of respiratory conditions such as chronic obstructive pulmonary disease (COPD) and pneumonia.
 These respiratory disorders can permanently damage the lungs or restrict lung function.

 Explore resources for employment and wages by state and area for respiratory therapists.